-Real Gain derived by corporations will be generally subject to the corporate tax rate of 24% in 2017, which was reduced to 23% in 2018 and thereafter.
+Real Gain derived by corporations will be generally subject to the corporate tax rate of 24% in 2017 and which is expected to be reduced to 23% in 2018 and thereafter.

-Individual and corporate shareholder dealing in securities in Israel are taxed at the tax rates applicable to business income - 24% for corporations in 2017, which was reduced to 23% in 2018 and thereafter, and a marginal tax rate of up to 50% in 2017 for individuals, including an excess tax.
+Individual and corporate shareholder dealing in securities in Israel are taxed at the tax rates applicable to business income - 24% for corporations in 2017, which is expected to be reduced to 23% in 2018 and thereafter, and a marginal tax rate of up to 50% in 2017 for individuals, including an excess tax.